The local Free Syrian Army crew in Baba al-Nasr, outside Aleppo, gears up for a battle.

 Just then, some men in military uniforms came up to us.
 “Journalist!” they shouted in Arabic.
 “Journalist!”

 Naturally, we were a little bit uncertain.
-But we realised this was our only chance.
+But we realized this was our only chance.
 So we thought, let’s just go for it and see what happens.
 It didn’t seem that dangerous.

 We all piled into a beat-up little hatchback Toyota.
 There were two soldiers in the front, fully armed, and the Syrian journalist, Carlos, and me in the back.
 The journalist translated for us and said that the soldiers were taking us to their base.
 There was no noticeable fighting in the towns we passed along the way; homes were still standing, and everything looked fine.